rhoppel/home-assistant-configs/README.md

 #### Anomalies
 - groups.yaml: modified to accomodate the following
-- enity instantiation: ha is not consistent with entities with the same name
+- enity instantiation: HA is not consistent with entities with the same name
   - HA has an algorhthm for instantiating entities with the same name
-  - example:
+  - example:  this specific anomaly will cycle between different motion entities

 ###### MOTION DETECTOR  yaml configuration
     - platform: mqtt